princebansal7/Web-Development-Concepts/react-js/README.md

-# React Basics and need
+# React Basics and it's need

 - Previously in [DOM Manipulation](https://github.com/princebansal7/Web-Development-Concepts/blob/main/dom-manipulation/03.todo.html) we saw the need of `react` and `react dom`
 - In `static` website we don't need react but in `Dynamic` websites where content is getting changed as per user activity, `React` removes a lot of headache which if we simply use DOM manipulation, we can't avoid.